Graveyard Fields Loop: hiking to waterfalls and views on the Graveyard Ridge Trail

-The trail continues to climb, trailing through blackberry bushes, before reaching a signed intersection at .95 miles.
-The hike hangs a left, trailing southwest on the Graveyard Ridge Trail.
-The hike continues to follow the Graveyard Ridge Trail westbound, passing a trail intersection with the Graveyard Ridge Connector trail at 1.2 miles.
-Views of wide, rolling meadows extend to the south as the trail climbs through rocky terrain.
+The trail continues to climb, crossing through thickets blackberry bushes and reaching a signed intersection at 1 mile.
+The hike turns left at the intersection, traveling southwest on the Graveyard Ridge Trail.
+The hike continues westbound, passing a trail intersection with the Graveyard Ridge Connector Trail at 1.2 miles.
+Views of the surrounding vast, rolling meadows extend to the south.

 A boulder-filled river bed and well-worn, carved rock frame the towering upper falls as it tumbles from a tall, balsam-capped cliff.
-The upper waterfall is one of our all-time faves for an early morning breakfast on the Blue Ridge Parkway – and with just over a mile left in this hike, it’s a great place to take a breather and soak up some scenic beauty.
+The upper falls is one of our all-time faves for an early morning breakfast on the Blue Ridge Parkway – and with just over a mile left in this hike, it’s a great place to take a breather and soak up some scenic beauty.

 Departing the upper falls, the hike retraces its steps, hiking eastbound toward the Graveyard Fields trailhead.
 At 5.7 miles, the hike hangs a right, crossing a bridge over Yellowstone Prong and climbing through a densely shaded forest of gnarly-branched rhododendron.

 Note: Due to heavy use and erosion, the trails at Graveyard Fields are routinely updated and rerouted.
 Follow posted trail signs and trail maps for the most current trail routing.
 As always, don’t climb on, near or around waterfalls – the rock, when wet, can be extremely slippery (and dangerous).
-And please pack out everything you packed in to preserve the awesome beauty of this beautiful wilderness.
+And please pack out everything you packed in to preserve the remarkable beauty of this wilderness.

 More nearby hiking adventures on the Blue Ridge Parkway